mnlipp/VM-Operator/index.md

 the management of storage for the VMs and networking is already provided by Kubernetes.
 Therefore this project takes a fresh approach of running Qemu in a pod using a simple, lightweight manager called "runner".
-The runner makes use of the Kubernetes features for resource management as much as possible.
+Providing resources to the VM is left to Kubernetes mechanisms as much as possible.

 The project does in no way attempt to replace kubevirt.
 Its goal is